IndigoUnited/js-dejavu/README.md

 The loose version also has lower memory footprint and less size in bytes.

 There is no super() or parent() inside your functions.
 In order to do that, a wrapper must be created for each function, degrading performance.
-Instead, we provide an alternative syntax that performs much better (see usage bellow).
+Instead, we provide an alternative syntax that performs much better (see usage later in this document).

 ## To be done ##